tsmean/backend/properties/README.md

 # This is secret data!

-As soon as you insert the real values for your mongodb, do the following steps:
+As soon as you insert your credentials, do the following steps:

 - Uncomment the #properties comment in the .gitignore file (removing the #).
 - Run `git rm --cached -r ./properties` from the backend-project-root.